-NO. PRINCIPLES AND CRITERIA INDICATORS Principle 8: Principle 8: Commitment to continual improvement in key areas of activity 8.1 Growers and millers regularly monitor and review their activities, and develop and implement action plans that allow demonstrable continual improvement in key operations.
+NO. PRINCIPLES AND CRITERIA INDICATORS (Note: Without an interpreted threshold under the NI, the generic guidance as provided in the P&C 2013, Annex 2, applies as the following: Guidance on low carbon stock areas: Low carbon stock areas are defined as those with (above and below ground) carbon stores, where the losses as a result of conversion are equal or smaller to the gains in carbon stock within the new development area including set aside areas (non-planted areas) over the period of one rotation.)
+PRINCIPLE 8: COMMITMENT TO C ONTINUAL IMPROVEMENT IN KEY AREAS OF ACTIVITY 8.1 Growers and millers regularly monitor and review their activities, and develop and implement action plans that allow demonstrable continual improvement in key operations.
 8.1.1 The action plan for continual improvement shall be implemented, based on a consideration of the main social and environmental impacts and opportunities of the grower/mill, and shall include a range of Indicators covered by these Principles and Criteria.
 As a minimum, these shall include, but are not necessarily be limited to: Reduction in use of pesticides(Criterion 4.6); Environmental impacts (Criteria 4.3, 5.1 and 5.2); Waste reduction (Criterion 5.3); Pollution and greenhouse gas (GHG) emissions (Criteria 5.6 and 7.8); Social impacts (Criterion 6.1); Encourage optimising the yield of the supply base.
-Major Compliance Growers should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
-For smallholders, there should be systematic guidance and training for continual improvement.
+Major Compliance Guidance: Growers should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.

+NO. PRINCIPLES AND CRITERIA INDICATORS For smallholders, there should be systematic guidance and training for continual improvement.
 When dealing with external supply base, yield improvement is encouraged.